mmorgan55/ProDevWork/README.md

     - The woman that runs this charity is a family friend so it phone or in-person meeting would be the easiest means of contact.

- * For-Profit
-   Magokoro Japanese Restaurant
+ * For-Profit: Magokoro Japanese Restaurant
     - Takako Bowen
     - Phone: (505-830-2061)
     - [Magokoro Website](http://magokoroabq.com/)